 3. Not writing down your goals

-When you take the time to vividly describe your goals in written form there is a powerful connection with your brain about how important your goals are.
+When you take the time to set goals in written form there is a powerful connection with your brain about how important your goals are.
 Your brain starts looking for ways to help you move forward on achieving your goals.

 When you set your next goal, take the time to write down your goals.
 Read more on writing down your goals.